EliezerWu/ife/README.md

 # ife
-#This is my front-end exercises
+#These are my front-end exercises